 It can be tough to know how where look when you are doing internet research about speech and language milestones.
 Who can you trust when you need to figure out if your child or a student is meeting all of their speech and language milestones?
 Here is a list of dependable online resources about speech and language milestones by age:

-- Mayo Clinic – Infant and toddler health – Language development: Speech milestones for babies http://www.mayoclinic.org/healthy-living/infant-and-toddler-health/in-depth/language-development/art-20045163 Mayo Clinic is the leader in patient care and health informatoin.
+- Mayo Clinic is the leader in patient care and health information.
+Dig into everything infants and toddlers: Infant and toddler health – Language development: Speech milestones for babies http://www.mayoclinic.org/healthy-living/infant-and-toddler-health/in-depth/language-development/art-20045163

-- WebMD – Speech and Language Topic Overview: http://www.webmd.com/children/tc/speech-and-language-development-topic-overview I’m guilty of spending too much time on WebMD.
+- I’m guilty of spending too much time on WebMD.
 They are comprehensive as usual.
+Speech and Language Topic Overview: http://www.webmd.com/children/tc/speech-and-language-development-topic-overview

-- Parenting – Baby Speech Developmental Milestones http://www.parenting.com/article/baby-speech-milestones Specific things your baby should be doing at different months of age.
+- Parenting shares specific things your baby should be doing at different months of age.
+Baby Speech Developmental Milestones http://www.parenting.com/article/baby-speech-milestones

 Have I forgotten any sites?
-Where do you go to get information about speech milestones?
+Where do you go to get information about milestones of development?